 Dubai resident John Taylor says using a Brita pitcher suits his lifestyle.

-“As there’s only me in my flat and I don’t drink too much water, I don’t have to constantly keep refilling the pitcher,” says Mr Taylor, an American.
+“As there’s only me in my flat and I don’t drink too much water, I don’t have to keep refilling the pitcher constantly,” says Mr. Taylor, an American.
 “But I can see how it wouldn’t suit a large family so well.

-“I like that I can actually see the water being filtered.
-And it’s convenient, there’s no complicated set-up.”
+“I like that I can see the water being filtered.
+And it’s convenient; there’s no complicated set-up.”

-Zubair Safdar, who was head of procurements and contracts in a desalination plant has used a ceramic water filter by Doulton for the past 10 years.
+Zubair Safdar, head of procurements and contracts in a desalination plant, has used a ceramic water filter by Doulton for the past ten years.

-“The piped water in Abu Dhabi is very good and this type of filter ensures any impurities that the water tank, pipes, et cetera, is filtered in the natural way.
+“The piped water in Abu Dhabi is perfect, and this type of filter ensures any impurities that the water tank, pipes, et cetera, is filtered naturally.

-For homeowners, Ms Abella recommends the Quooker, a high-end Dutch brand that provides a tap which immediately dispenses filtered boiling and chilled water – still or sparkling.
+For homeowners, Ms. Abella recommends the Quooker, a high-end Dutch brand that provides a tap that immediately dispenses filtered boiling and chilled water – still or sparkling.

-“We offer boiling water directly from the tap, so you are 100 per cent sure that the water is sterilised,” says Louise Thygesen, a managing partner.
+“We offer boiling water directly from the tap, so you are 100 percent sure that the water is sterilized,” says Louise Thygesen, a managing partner.
 It costs Dh5,590, plus Dh950 for the filter and Dh600 for installation.